NitinReddyKamsani/CRM/README.md

 -> You have the ability to manage which standard and custom buttons are shown.
 -> You can also configure the sequence in which custom buttons are presented.

+** Custom links

+-> genereates a personalized link for the object by utilizing the button,link and action functionality.
+-> you cam add these custom links to the details page of the record page layout.